 In this episode we chat about her journey, the struggles she's faced, about Covid-19 and the lockdown, feminism, and finding her voice.
 We talk about Black Lives Matter and how we hope the world is changing for the better.
 Sophie also shares her views on success and how we need to change its meaning, perhaps learning to slow down, too.
 And she reveals some top tips on self-promotion to help all of us push forward post-coronavirus.

-As this is such an important timely discussion, I've moved the podcast schedule around a little to accommodate our chat from last week.
-So if you've been feeling a little lost and hopeless lately, then this refreshingly honest chat – full of laughs, home-truths, and the odd hilarious clumsy moment – will be the warm hug you need.
+If you've been feeling a little lost and hopeless lately, then this refreshingly honest chat – full of laughs, home-truths, and the odd hilarious clumsy moment – will be the warm hug you need.